The Great Reset & the Fourth Industrial Revolution

 ‘And they assembled them at the place that in Hebrew is called Armageddon [G7171 meaning: ‘the hill or city of Megiddo’ derived from G4023: ‘to surround, encompass, take possession, sieze’ and G2022: ‘to pour upon’].’

-China comprises Japheth’s sons Magog, Meshech and Tubal [Chapter X China: Magog, Tubal & Meshech].
-Magog, Tubal & Meshech dwell in the North [Daniel 11:44] and in the East [Revelation 16:12].
-Magog is described in Ezekiel chapters thirty-eight and thirty-nine and Revelation 20:1–10.
+China comprises three of Japheth’s sons – refer Chapter X China: Magog, Tubal & Meshech.
+Magog, Tubal and Meshech dwell in the North and in the East – Daniel 11:44, Revelation 16:12.
+Magog is described in Ezekiel chapters thirty-eight, thirty-nine and in Revelation 20:1–10.
 Only one nation in the world could be the correct match.

 Gog is a future ruler of Magog – quite literally, a de-magog-ue.